kaser137/Astro_pictures/README.md

 `fetch_spacex_last_launch.py` contents `fetch_spacex_last_launch(id_launch='latest')`, this function gets pictures from launches of SpaceX.
 Its argument is ID of launch, if omitted, it takes the latest launch.

 `get_nasa_pictures.py` contents `get_nasa_pictures(token, count=1)`, this function gets random pictures from NASA archive.
 Arguments are: "token" - user's token for API NASA, and "count": - number of pictures for download.
 If omitted, equal 1.

 `get_nasa_epic.py` contents `get_nasa_epic(token)`, this function gets pictures from NASA's project EPIC.
 Argument is "token" - user's token for API NASA.

 `service_functions.py` contents:
-1. `api_request(url, payload=None, attempt_timeout=10)`, this function makes request to API and, if connection failed, repeats it after "attempt_timeout" (default = 10 seconds).
+1. `request_api(url, payload=None, attempt_timeout=10)`, this function makes request to API and, if connection failed, repeats it after "attempt_timeout" (default = 10 seconds).
 2. `grab_img(url, name_for_img)`, this function fetches a file from "URL" and save it as "name_for_img".
 3. `adjust_size_image(image)`, this function check size of "image", and if it is more, than 20 MB, reduce size.